cloudmesh/useful-introduction_to_cloud-2015/docs/source/notebook/cloudmesh/cm/A_cm.rst

 Python %rehashx
 ~~~~~~~~~~~~~~~

-In addition to the direct spesification IPython has also a rehashx
+In addition to the direct specification IPython has also a rehashx
 function, that loads the commands found in the $PATH variable so you can
-aexecute the without !.
+execute the without !.

 .. code:: python